-Despite the challenges of an overcrowded industry, fierce competition, and the challenges of low-interest rates on investments, Alliance continued to show strong results and consistent profitability for the last ten years.
-Alliance also maintained its (A- Excellent) rating by A.M.
-Best for fourteen consecutive years.
-These results are credited to robust strategies with careful analysis of market conditions.
-The strategy set by Board Members, senior management, and employees is the main reason behind this continued profitable position.
+The UAE leadership continues to formulate and apply stronger regulations to deliver better performance for the insurance industry.
+Despite the challenges of an overcrowded industry, fierce competition, and the challenges of low-interest rates on investments, Alliance continued to show solid results and consistent profitability for the last eleven years.
+Alliance also maintained its (A-Excellent) rating by A.M.
+Best for fifteen consecutive years, and these results are due to robust strategies implemented with careful analysis of market conditions.
+The approach by Board Members, Senior Management, and employees are the main reason behind the continued profitable position throughout the years.

-The following is the overall performance summary of the company for the year 2020 compared with the year 2019:
+The following is the overall performance summary of the company for the year 2021 compared with the year 2020: